wf-towerp/ng-nest-template/README.md

 - Rename the project - replace every occurrence of "ng-nest-template" with the name of your project (use small caps and dashes instead of spaces)
 - Change database connection settings in `/environments/.env.local` and `/environments/.env.production`
 - Replace primary account credentials with some of your choosing
+- Follow the steps above related to creating tenants

 ## Development server